chalei/surf5-env/README.md

 # surf5-env
-surf5 submission
- will be updated
+Code still not optimized at the moment.
+Will be updated later